golemfactory/golem-docs/src/pages/docs/creators/dapps/hello-world-dapp.md

 We need to start with a Docker image since the only currently-supported way of creating a GVMI (Golem Virtual Machine Image) file is by providing a Docker image for conversion.

-If you'd like to know more about the GVMI images and about the conversion process, please refer to:
+If you'd like to know more about GVMI images and about the conversion process, please refer to:
 [Golem Images explained](/docs/creators/javascript/guides/golem-images)

 Let's back-up a little and ensure that we're one directory above `server_app`.